Carl-Hugo/MongoDBCapabilitiesExperiments/README.md

 # MongoDB Experiments

-Multiple basic operation experiments of a .Net Core API working with MongoDB, including multiple ways of partially updating documents.
+The project follows Vertical Slice Architecture using MediatR, FluentValidation, AutoMapper, Scrutor, and ForEvolve.ExceptionMapper.
+It implements multiple basic operation experiments of a .Net 5 API working with MongoDB, including various ways of partially updating documents.

 Example of supported operations: